 Compulsive talking can become a bad habit you repeat without thinking about it.
 To make matters worse, overtalkers also tend to be impulsive interrupters.
 When you interrupt people, you are clearly sending the message that you don’t care what they have to say.

 According to James Clear, author of Atomic Habits, the best way to get rid of a bad habit is not to “break” it but to create a system that replaces the habit with a better one.

 Next time you feel the impulse to interrupt or talk over someone, replace the compulsion with:

 - Counting: Outsmart your compulsions by silently counting to yourself before you speak.
 Author of the 5 Second Rule, Mel Robbins, advises counting backward from 5-4-3-2-1 to interrupt your brain’s hard-wired patterns.

 - A deep breath: It’s impossible to talk during a deep breath.
 When you feel you’re about to blurt something out, take a deep inhale, count to 3, then exhale and let the other person continue thinking.

 - An apology: If you’ve already said something to interrupt someone, notice it as quickly as possible and say, “I apologize for interrupting.
 It’s a bad habit I’m trying to stop.
 Please continue what you were saying.”
 Eventually, you’ll get tired of apologizing and catch yourself before you have to.

-See Vanessa Van Edwards’s interview with James Clear here:
+See Vanessa Van Edwards’s interview with James Clear in our video below: